hackm3ph/ctf0x2-stego/README.md

 type: stego

-Hints: what is my call sign?
+Hint: what is my call sign?